 Within the body of the letter do not use ‘you’ (singular) or ‘your’ (singular).
 Instead use ‘Your Royal Highness’ and ‘Your Royal Highness’s’.

-Envelope: His Royal Highness the Prince of Wales (for example).
+Envelope: His Royal Highness The Earl of Wessex (for example).

 Allow the royalty to begin, steer and end the conversation.